cocos/cocos-docs/en/cocos-service/hms-location.md

 ### Configs HUAWEI Config file

-Most of HUAWEI Kits need the `agconnect-services.json` configuration file.
+Most of HUAWEI Services need the `agconnect-services.json` configuration file.
 If there are operations such as newly opened services, please update the file in time.

-- Sign in to [AppGallery Connect](https://developer.huawei.com/consumer/en/service/josp/agc/index.html) and select **My projects**.
-- Find your project from the project list and click the app on the project card.
+- Sign in to [AppGallery Connect](https://developer.huawei.com/consumer/en/service/josp/agc/index.html), find your project from the project list and select the app on the project card.
 - On the **Project Setting** page, click the configuration file **agconnect-services.json** to download it.
+The `agconnect-services.json` file **must be copied manually** to the `settings` directory of the project directory after downloading or updating.

   ![](hms-location/loc-configfile.png)

-The `agconnect-services.json` file needs to be placed in the `/settings` directory in the project directory.
-After the file is downloaded or updated, **please manually copy and overwrite it**.

 ### Verify whether the service is integrated successfully